 If you have ever looked into the best road trips in the world, then you are probably familiar with the Transfagarasan Highway.
-The highway, which stretches roughly 130kms and connects the historic regions of Transylvania and Wallachia, gained its popularity after appearing on the BBC TV Show Top Gear in 2009, which labeled Transfagarasan as “The Best Road in the World”.
+The Transfagarasan Highway, which stretches roughly 130kms (80 miles) and connects the historic regions of Transylvania and Wallachia, gained its popularity after appearing on the BBC TV show Top Gear in 2009, which labeled Transfagarasan as “The Best Road in the World.”

-Heading south, the Transfagarasan Highway starts at the small town of Cartisoara, located in Sibiu County, Transylvania and extends just past the little village of Albestii de Arges in northern Wallachia.
-Although the highway itself is only 130km long and can be easily enjoyed in an easy 3-hour drive, we choose to spend 2 days exploring the area.
+Heading south, the Transfagarasan Highway starts at the small town of Cartisoara, located in Sibiu County, Transylvania, and extends just past the little village of Albestii de Arges in northern Wallachia.
+Although the highway itself is only 130km (80 miles) long and can be easily enjoyed in an easy 3-hour drive, we chose to spend 2 days exploring the area.

-We checked into Balea Lake Chalet, our accommodation for the night and after devouring a delicious meal at their restaurant, we set off on an a short (2-3 hr) afternoon hike in the Fagaras Mountains.
-It was late October, the last weekend before the Transfagarasan Highway would close for the winter season, so the bone-chilling wind and snow capped trail kept us alert and shivering the entire way up.
+The particular time of year we were visiting the Transfagarasan Road was late October, the last weekend before the Transfagarasan Highway would close for the winter season.
+As we made our way up the Fagaras Mountains, the bone-chilling wind and snow capped trail kept us alert and shivering the entire way up.

 The view from the top was nothing short of spectacular.
 The pink and purple hues over Balea Lake make it seem absolutely magical.
 The sun hid behind the horizon as we made our way back down to the lake, grateful for hot showers and warm soups that awaited us inside.

-We took out time making our way along the Transfagarasan Highway, stopping to admire the amazing views, gushing waterfalls, natural gorges, staggering cliffs, serene lakes, and, of course, the Vidraru Dam.
+Take your time along the Transfagarasan Highway, and stop to admire the amazing views, gushing waterfalls, natural gorges, staggering cliffs, serene lakes, and, of course, the Vidraru Dam.
 The dam was built back in 1966 on the Argeş River, which in and of itself offered amazing views of Lake Vidraru and served as yet another highlight on the Transfagarasan Highway.

-Before we knew it, the temperatures climbed well above zero, and the beautiful curves of the Transfagarasan Highway appeared in our rearview mirrors.
+Before we knew it, the beautiful curves of the Transfagarasan Highway were in our rearview mirrors.
 And just like that, it was time to say goodbye to one of the best road trips in the world and make our way back to Bucharest.